-Cuscuta epithymum (Dodder) 2010-2017
+Cuscuta epithymum (Dodder) 1991-2005

-Cuscuta epithymum is a plant with leaves reduced to minute scales and without visible chlorophyll, consisting of slender thread-like reddish stems which are attached to a host plant, from which nourishment is derived via projecting growths (haustoria).
+Cuscuta epithymum is a plant with leaves reduced to minute scales and without visible chlorophyll, consisting projecting growths (haustoria).
 The inflorescence comprises a small dense head of sessile flowers.
 It has been described as an annual species, but would appear capable of surviving over winter through tubercles attached to the host plant.
 The ability to over-winter is mentioned by Gerard Smith in his Catalogue of Rare or Remarkable Phaenogamous Plants collected in South Kent (1829), although this is in relation to observations at Hastings.
-Perennation via the tubercles may enable local spread without reliance on seed production.15
+Perennation via the tubercles may enable local spread without reliance on seed production.
+16 of slender thread-like reddish stems which are attached to a host plant, from which nourishment is derived via

-15 Shillito, J.F.
+$^{^{16}}$ Shillito, J.F.
 (1952).
 Note on the perennation of Dodders.
-Watsonia 2: 239-242.
+Watsonia $\mathbf{2}$: 239-242.

 Whilst it is not always easy to trace which is the host plant amidst a mass of twining stems, the attachment of the haustoria provides evidence.
 In Kent, the principal hosts are, as mentioned, Ulex europaeus and Teucrium scorodonia.
 However, other plants have been recorded as involved.
-Joyce Pitt (1994)16 has described its presence on the chalk at Polhill Bank (TQ5060) where in July 1993 Dodder was parasitizing nine different species: Asperula cynanchica (Squinancywort), Centaurea nigra agg.
+Joyce Pitt (1994)17 has described its presence on the chalk at Polhill Bank (TQ5060) where in July 1993 Dodder was parasitizing nine different species: Asperula cynanchica (Squinancywort), Centaurea nigra agg.
 (Knapweed), Cirsium acaule (Dwarf Thistle), Galium album (Hedge Bedstraw), Helianthemum nummularium (Common Rock-rose), Hypericum perforatum (Perforate St John's-wort), Leontodon hispidus (Rough Hawkbit), Lotus corniculatus (Common Bird's-foot-trefoil) and Poterium sanguisorba (Salad Burnet).
-In contrast, a visit to a shingle population near the old lighthouse at Dungeness (TR0816) a week later produced record of eight host species, only one of which duplicated the chalk species: primarily Cytisus scoparius (Broom), Silene nutans (Nottingham Catchfly), Centaurium erythraea (Common Centaury), Cerastium fontanum (Common Mouse-ear) and Lotus corniculatus (Common Bird's-foot-trefoil).
-Furthermore, S. nutans (79%) and T. scorodonia (18%17) were also found to be the principal hosts in a comparable shingle habitat at Lydd airport by Fred Rumsey in a 2014 survey which identified 66 locations for Dodder (in TR0620, TR0621, TR0720 and TR0721), including a case where the parasite was damaging its host.
+In contrast, a visit to a shingle population near the old lighthouse at Dungeness (TR0816) a week later produced record of eight host species, only one of which duplicated the chalk species: primarily Cytisus scoparius (Broom), Silene nutans (Nottingham Catchfly), Teucrium scorodonia (Wood Sage) and Ulex europaeus (Gorse), but also Carduus tenuiflorus (Slender Thistle), Centaurium erythraea (Common Centaury), Cerastium fontanum (Common Mouse-ear) and Lotus corniculatus (Common Bird's-foot-trefoil).
+Furthermore, S. nutans (79%) and T. scorodonia (18%18) were also found to be the principal hosts in a comparable shingle habitat at Lydd airport by Fred Rumsey in a 2014 survey which identified 66 locations for Dodder (in TR0620, TR0621, TR0720 and TR0721), including a case where the parasite was damaging its host.